Increase the level of user experience of your interior design projects

-Architects or Interior Designers can add more value to their projects by incorporating a high level of user experience in interior design and applying their own knowledge, compositions and working methodologies.
-A good user experience of the part of the client on an interior design project can considerably increase the user’s perception and satisfaction of a room.
+Architects or interior designers can add more value to their projects by incorporating a high level of user experience in interior design and applying their own knowledge, compositions and working methodologies.
+A good user experience can considerably increase the user’s perception and satisfaction of a room.

-If you are looking for your interior design projects to have a high level of user experience, in this post by Viccarbe, manufacturers of contemporary furniture for collaborative spaces, we show you how you can achieve it.
-We will go deeper into what it is, ist importance and give you some tips on how to achieve it in your projects.
+If you are looking for your interior design projects to have a high level of user experience, in this post by Viccarbe, as manufacturers of contemporary furniture for collaborative spaces, we show you how you can achieve it.
+We will go deeper into what it means and share some tips on how to incorporate it in your projects.

 User experience (UX) refers to the impression a user has when interacting with a brand, an organisation, a product or a service.
-Focuses on the experience a user has when using a company ‘s product or service, regardless of whether it is physical or digital.
+It focuses on the experience a user has when using a company ‘s product or service, regardless of whether it is physical or digital.

-However, the user experience in interior design is not only about impressing our customers, but its main objective is to capture and understand their desires and needs, as well as to study the points in common and tastes that best fit with the product or service being promoted, such as hotels, offices or restaurants, for example.
+However, the user experience in interior design is not only about impressing our customers, its main objective is to capture and understand their wishes and needs, as well as study their tastes that best fit with the product or service that is being promoted, such as hotels, offices or restaurants, for example.

 Why is the user experience so important in an interior design project?

-When we talk about our user ‘s perception of a room, we are directly referring to the impressions that our clients have of the project we are carrying out.
-For example, how they perceive their efficiency, usefulness, or usability, as well as their aesthetic properties.
+When we talk about the user ‘s perception of a room, we are directly referring to the impressions and emotions that they have of a project.
+For example, how they perceive their efficiency or usability, as well as their aesthetic features.

-A very important function of the UX is to harmonise the user experience through different compositions of tables, chairs or stools, in order to make the customer feel comfortable and satisfied with the surrounding environment.
-Not only because of that, but also because:
+A very important function of the UX is to harmonise the user experience through different compositions of furniture such as tables, chairs or stools, in order to make the customer feel comfortable and happy with the environment.
+Some other benefits are:

-Users increasingly value personalised and functional spaces.
+Users value bespoke environments.
 Thanks to user experience, the space we design tells a story.
 But, how do we achieve this?
-Researching the tastes of your buyer persona or client in order to bring that “personalised touch” to the space.
-We must also not forget functionality since the key to the user experience is that the user is able to handle or use the space product or service in an easy and intuitive way, that is to say, that it is functional.
+Doing research and identifying the tastes of the client in order to add a more personal touch to the space.
+Functionality is key as the user needs to be able to use the space, product or service in an easy and intuitive way.

 5 tips for your project to have a high level of user experience

-To attract our clients, it is not enough to sell an interior design project, but we must also know how to create a unique experience, whether in a hotel, office or restaurant.
-From their first contact with the project to the purchase of the furniture, the experience that our clients feel about a project is essential.
-Here are five tips you need to know to ensure that your interior design project makes your users have a good experience, feel comfortable and attracted to the designed space:
+To attract your clients you must also know how to create a unique experience, whether in a hotel, office or restaurant.
+You need to take care of every detail, starting from their first contact with the project to the purchase of the furniture.
+Here are five tips you need to know to ensure that your experiential interior design project makes your users have a good experience, feel comfortable and attracted to the designed space:

-Draws conclusions from the space by analysing its functionality.
-Depending on the space in which we work, we will have to create a layout, as well as a choice of pieces and elements with the aim of favouring the activity to be developed in it.
-If it is an office, we will need to design a space that helps us to stay focused when doing work; if it is a hotel or a restaurant, it is about making the guests feel at home, enjoy their stay and interact with the people around them.
-This point is very important, as it is directly linked to the user experience that the end customer will experience first hand.
+Draws conclusions from the space by analyzing its functionality.
+Depending on the space, we will have to create a different layout, as well as select pieces with the aim of favouring the activity to be developed in it.
+If it is an office, we will need to design a space that helps us to stay focused when working; if it is a hotel or a restaurant, it is about making the guests feel at home, enjoying their stay and interact with the people around them.
+This is very important, as it is linked to the user experience that the final customer will experience first hand.

-Select the most suitable furniture for the project.
+Select the most suitable furniture.
 Depending on the type of room, the furniture will be completely different.
-In the case of an office, the furniture should create a good working environment, it should be very similar, well ordered and have the same composition to encourage communication between the company’s employees.
-In a restaurant, on the other hand, the furniture will be very different, as a friendly and comfortable design will ensure that the restaurant’s customers enjoy the dining experience on offer.
+In the case of an office, the furniture should enhance a good working environment and should have the same functions that encourage communication between employees.
+In a restaurant, the furniture will be very different, as a more friendly and cozy design will ensure that the restaurant’s customers enjoy the dining experience and are comfortable at all times.

-Choose a colour palette.
+Follow a color palette.
 Defining the colour palette for our project is one of the most important tasks, as it brings personality and cohesion to the room.
-In the case of a hotel, we can use a palette of neutral colours: white, beige, ivory or grey.
-These low saturation colours can be cosy if we play with the combinations on tables, sofas or chairs.
-There are elegant, serene and calming colours.
-Instead, for a restaurant, we can use a palette of warm colours (orange, yellow or red), which have a positive impact on customers, creating a feeling of closeness, activity and happiness.
+In the case of a hotel, we can use a palette of neutral colours.
+These low saturation colours can work if we play with the combinations on tables, sofas or chairs.
+Instead, in a restaurant, we can use a palette of vibrant colours (orange, yellow or red), which have a positive impact on customers, fostering closeness, activity and happiness.

-Put yourself in the shoes of the end user.
-As the person in charge of an interior design project, you have extensive experience in the sector, but you must not forget that it is the end client who has to enter the room and that this generates a positive user experience.
-It is important that you put yourself in the shoes of the person who is going to work in an office.
-What do I want it to convey?, how do I want you to feel when you walk through the door?
+Feel as the end user.
+As the person in charge of an interior design project, you must not forget that it is the final client who has to enter the room and feel it.
+What do you want the space to convey?
+How do you want to feel when you walk through the door?
 In this case, the user experience will be linked to creating a comfortable space that allows teamwork, with open-plan offices and furniture that favours collaboration between people.

 Bring user experience to your project with Viccarbe

-Any of the pieces in our collection can help us to promote the user experience.
+Any of the pieces in our collection can help us to promote the experiential interior design.
 Some of these could be:

-Common Bench.
-An elegant piece perfect for halls of architectural studios, for example.
-Its well-thought-out layout is used for brainstorming sessions as a central axis, in order to connect with the whole room and all departments.
-Without a doubt, the Common Bench option allows the user to create a timeless environment with pure and clean lines.
+Common bench.
+An elegant system of modular benches, perfect for halls of architectural studios, retail stores, airports, etc. Its well-thought-out layout is used for brainstorming sessions as a central axis, in order to connect with the whole room and all departments.
+Without a doubt, the Common bench by Naoto Fukasawa, is a great option that allows the user to create a timeless environment with pure and clean lines.

-Quadra Chair, apilable.
-This piece works perfectly in breakout and conference rooms, providing comfort and design.
-The Quadra Chair can also be stacked in large quantities, making it highly functional.
+Quadra Chair.
+This wooden chair works perfectly in breakout and conference rooms, providing comfort and design.
+A design by Mario Ferrarini, the Quadra chair can also be stacked in large quantities, making it highly functional in more contained spaces.

-Now that you know what user experience is all about, it is time to implement it in your next interior design project.
-At Viccarbe, we are specialists in designing, manufacturing and distributing furniture that provides a high level of user experience to our customers.
-Visit our website and discover an extensive catalogue with pieces that adapt to any type of user according to their tastes and needs.
+Now that you know all about user experience in interiors, it is time to bring it in your next interior design project.
+In Viccarbe, we are specialists in designing, manufacturing and distributing collaborative furniture that provides a high level of user experience to our customers.
+Visit our website and discover our catalogue with mediterranean pieces that adapt to any type of user, following their tastes and needs.